top of page

 1. Invoice Capture

-Carrier invoices are received electronically and captured via EDI, API, or TMS integration, ensuring timely and accurate data intake.
+Carrier invoices are received electronically.
+They are captured via EDI, API, or TMS integration, ensuring timely and accurate data intake.

 2. Pre-Audit Validation

-Invoices are reviewed against contracted freight rates, shipment details, and service terms, identifying duplicate charges, incorrect accessorials, and missing documentation.
+Invoices are reviewed against contracted freight rates, shipment details, and service terms.
+This identifies duplicate charges, incorrect accessorials, and missing documentation.

 3. Discrepancy Resolution

-Billing discrepancies are resolved with carriers prior to payment approval, ensuring freight invoice accuracy and compliance.
+Billing discrepancies are resolved with carriers prior to payment approval.
+This ensures freight invoice accuracy and compliance.

 4. Payment Authorization